aws/aws-msk-iam-auth/README.md

 1. The default credential profiles file– typically located at ~/.aws/credentials (location can vary per platform), and shared by many of the AWS SDKs and by the AWS CLI.
 You can create a credentials file by using the aws configure command provided by the AWS CLI, or you can create it by editing the file with a text editor.
 For information about the credentials file format, see [AWS Credentials File Format][CredsFile].
 1. It can be used to load credentials from credential profiles other than the default one by setting the environment variable
 AWS_PROFILE to the name of the alternate credential profile.
-Profiles can be used to load credentials from other sources such as AWS IAM Roles or Single Sign On.
+Profiles can be used to load credentials from other sources such as AWS IAM Roles.
 See [AWS Credentials File Format][CredsFile] for more details.
+Please note that this library does not support Single Sign On (SSO) yet.
+We are [looking into it](https://github.com/aws/aws-msk-iam-auth/issues/16).
 1. Amazon ECS container credentials– loaded from the Amazon ECS if the environment variable AWS_CONTAINER_CREDENTIALS_RELATIVE_URI is set.
 1. Instance profile credentials: used on EC2 instances, and delivered through the Amazon EC2 metadata service.